realdiegopoptart/dcnr/README.md

 To learn more about contributing to the project, please read our [Contribution Guidelines](CONTRIBUTING.md).

 ## Am allowed to run the script for myself?
 Short answer; technically.
-I don't want to split up players with multiple CnR servers on multiple servers with the same script.
-So I have the right within the license to authorize a takedown if the license isn't followed.
-I mostly just want contributions to the script and developers getting ideas to make their own gamemode/resource.
+I do not fully recommend it tho.
+I don't want to split up players with multiple CnR servers with the same script.
+So I have the right within the license to authorize a takedown if the license isn't followed / for any reason.
+I mostly just want contributions to the script and developers getting ideas to make their own gamemode/resources.
 If an issue begins to occur, I will private the repository and only invite contributors to it.

 ## Community